prebid/prebid.github.io/dev-docs/modules/userId.md

 ### LiveIntent ID

 LiveIntent offers audience resolution by leveraging our next-generation identity solutions.
 The LiveIntent identity graph is built around a people-based set of data that is authenticated daily through active engagements with email newsletters and media across the web.
-The LiveIntent ID is a user identifier tied to an active, anonymized email hash in our graph that functions in cookie-challenged environments like mobile browsers.
+The LiveIntent ID is a user identifier tied to an active, anonymized email hash in our graph and functions in cookie-challenged environments and browsers.

 Add LiveIntent ID to your Prebid.js package with:

 {: .alert.alert-info :}
-gulp build --modules=liveIntentIdSystem
+gulp build --modules=userId,liveIntentIdSystem

-The `request.userId.lipb` object would then look like
+The `request.userId.lipb` object would look like:
 ```
 {
   "lipbid": "T7JiRRvsRAmh88",